-- (2) (a) For the purposes of this section, 'third parties' means the obliged 101(I) of entities determined in paragraphs (a), (b), (c) and (d) of subsection (1) of 2013. section 2A or other institutions or persons in a member state or a third country and which- - (i) apply customer due diligence measures and record keeping measures which are consistent with the measures pursuant to the EU Directive; and - (ii) are subject to supervision, which is consistent with the relevant requirements of the EU Directive. - (b)(i) An obliged entity does not rely on third parties established in high-risk third countries. - (ii)Every competent Supervisory Authority may exempt from the prohibition in sub-paragraph (i) a branch or majority owned subsidiary of obliged entity established in the European Union, , where that branch or majority owned subsidiary fully complies with the group-wide policies and procedures in accordance with the provisions of section 68A. - (3) Obliged entities must request from the third party to: - (a) make immediately available the data, information and identification documents obtained as a result of the application of the procedures establishing identity and customers due diligence measures in accordance with sub-paragraphs (a), (b) and (c) of paragraph (1) of section 61 and
+- (2) (a) For the purposes of this section, 'third parties' means the obliged entities determined in paragraphs (a), (b), (c) and (d) of section 2A or other institutions or persons operating in a country of the European Economic Area which- - (i) apply customer due diligence measures and record keeping measures which are consistent with the measures pursuant to the EU Directive; and - (ii) are subject to supervision, which is consistent with the relevant requirements of the EU Directive. - (b)(i) An obliged entity does not rely on third parties established in high-risk third countries. - (ii)Every competent Supervisory Authority may exempt from the prohibition in sub-paragraph (i) a branch or majority owned subsidiary of obliged entity established in the European Union, , where that branch or majority owned subsidiary fully complies with the group-wide policies and procedures in accordance with the provisions of section 68A. - (3) The obliged entity shall obtain - - (a) immediately from the third party relied upon the necessary information concerning the customer due diligence requirements laid down in section 61(1)(a), (b) and (c); and

-- (b) forward immediately to them, copies of these documents and relevant data and information on the identity of customer or the beneficial owner which the third party collected when applying the above procedures and measures. - (4) In the case of a group, the competent Supervisory Authority of the home member and the competent Supervisory Authority of the host member state (for branches and subsidiaries) may consider that an obliged entity applies the measures in accordance with subsections (2) and (3), through the program of its group, so long as all the following conditions are satisfied:

-- (a) The obliged entity relies on information provided by a third party which belongs to the same group; - (b) The said group applies customer due diligence measures, rules on record keeping and programs against money laundering and terrorist financing in accordance with the requirements of the EU Directive or equivalent rules; - (c) The effective implementation of the requirements referred to in paragraph (b) is supervised at group level by the competent supervisory authority of the home member state or of the third country. - (5) The provisions of the present section do not apply to outsourcing or agency relationships, where, based on a contractual arrangement, the outsourcing service provider or agent is to be regarded as part of he obliged entity. - 68.-(1) An obliged entity maintains the following documents and information, Record for a period of five (5) years after the end of the business relationship with the keeping. customer or after the date of an occasional transaction: - (a) Copies of documents and information required for compliance with the customer due diligence requirements as determined in the present Law;
+- (b) adequate steps to ensure that the third party provides immediately, upon request, relevant copies of identification and verification data, including, where available, data obtained through electronic identification means, relevant trust services as set out in Regulation (EU) No 910/2014 and the Law on the implementation of Regulation (EU) No 910/2014 on electronic identification and trust services for electronic transactions in the internal market, or any other secure, remote or electronic, identification process regulated, recognised, approved or accepted by the competent authority of the Republic. - (4) In the case of a group, the competent Supervisory Authority of the home member and the competent Supervisory Authority of the host member state (for branches and subsidiaries) may consider that an obliged entity applies the measures in accordance with subsections (2) and (3), through the program of its group, so long as all the following conditions are satisfied: - (a) The obliged entity relies on information provided by a third party which belongs to the same group; - (b) The said group applies customer due diligence measures, rules on record keeping and programs against money laundering and terrorist financing in accordance with the requirements of the EU Directive or equivalent rules; - (c) The effective implementation of the requirements referred to in paragraph (b) is supervised at group level by the competent supervisory authority of the home member state or of the third country. - (5) The provisions of the present section do not apply to outsourcing or agency relationships, where, based on a contractual arrangement, the outsourcing service provider or agent is to be regarded as part of he obliged entity. - 68.-(1) An obliged entity maintains the following documents and information, for a period of five (5) years after the end of the business relationship with the customer or after the date of an occasional transaction: